 The methanol plant is the largest in Europe, and when it was first opened, it was the first time natural gas had been used on a large scale for industrial production in Norway.
 The production capacity of the methanol plant is around 900,000 tonnes of methanol per year, and gas from the Heidrun field on Haltenbanken is transported via the 250 km 16" Haltenpipe pipeline.

-The volumes from Tjeldbergodden account for more than 25% of total European methanol production and 10% of consumption.
-Statoil's share in the plant is 82.01%, while ConocoPhillips Skandinavia owns 17.99%.
+The volumes from Tjeldbergodden account for approximately 25% of total European methanol production and about 10% of consumption.
+Equinor’s share in the plant is 82.01%, while ConocoPhillips Scandinavia owns 17.99%.

 Gas receiving terminal and air separation plant